-The Great Bear Lake watershed management plan describes a program for research, monitoring, education and training.
+The Great Bear Lake Watershed Management Plan describes a program for research, monitoring, education and training.
 It will form the basis for a biosphere reserve program and will be amended as appropriate through the cooperative approach set out in (b), above.

-The following summaries are taken from the Great Bear Lake watershed management plan:
+The following summaries have been extracted from the Great Bear Lake Watershed Management Plan: